maudnals/blockchain/basics.md

 - P2P
 - crypto

+#### Runtime (in the context of blockchain):

+Your chain’s task, aka business logic, aka state transition function.

 #### Token vs coin:

 A crypto coin is just that: a coin, or means of payment.
 It stores value over time and enable businesses to account and pay for services.